 Experienced and successful inventors know to patent what is necessary.
 Often we hear about protecting a “system” or “complete apparatus.”
 That is not the way the patent system works.
 Rather, it rewards incremental improvements in technology.
 These improvements advance the state of the art.
 While the patent restrains trade for 20-years on that improvement, it publishes the innovation so that others can build and further enhance it.

 One of our valued clients is Hyalta Aeronautics which develops advanced drone technologies.
 For example, one of their aircraft designs is branded Hydrone™.
 Significantly,, this drone operates underwater, in multiple flight modes and on the ground.

 Credit: Hyalta Aeronautics LLC.
 Used with permission.

-Just one (of many technologies) needed to make the Hydrone operate in multiple environments and modes involves a mechanical couplings.
+Particularly, just one (of many technologies) needed to make the Hydrone operate in multiple environments and modes involves a mechanical couplings.
 For example, these couplings relate to a shrouded, convertible ducted fan engine that rotates in multiple configurations.
-The U.S. Patent & Trademark Office granted U.S. Patent 10180083 on January 15, 2019 to Hyalta for this technology.
+Correspondingly, the U.S. Patent & Trademark Office granted U.S. Patent 10180083 on January 15, 2019 to Hyalta for this technology.
 Look at a representative patent drawing below.
 You don’t see underwater embodiments or even image of a 4-engine drone.
 Rather, it is the indispensable advance in the mechanical configuration of drive shaft, shroud and linear drive motor that enables all the advantages of the actual commercial product.